Custard tarts… yum… am I the only one craving one right now?

 Cook the pastry

-Thanks for sharing so much, Charlotte!
+Thank you so much for sharing, Charlotte!
 Your photography is definitely something to aspire to and I loved seeing you develop a passion for food photography over the past few months.
 Your icing sugar shot is definitely something I would love to attempt one day.
 Have you ever thought of making a ‘behind the scenes’ tutorial?

 I remember the mention of garlic crisps very well.
 Yuck!
 I can imagine how bitter (and disgusting) that would be.
 You really made me laugh a lot that day… and also inspired me to make sweet potato chips!

-Your tartlets are making my mouth water.
+Your tartlets are making me so peckish!
 La tarte aux fraises is such a French classic.
 I love it and I might just go and get myself one in a patisserie when I am in France.
 Yummy!